So, now that we are more than halfway through the month of Dinovember I thought I’d give you a round up of what our dinos have been getting up to.

 Some major mesozoic Mega Bloks construction work had happened overnight, of what we’ll never know!

 This was an simple one to throw together.
 Stanley seems to love it when the dinosaurs use his other toys to make a mess.
-I just built a few ‘towers’ from the megabloks and added in some BRIO World Railway Track and construction vehicles.
+I just built a few ‘towers’ from the Mega Bloks and added in some Brio track and construction vehicles.
 A high vis vest for the project manager completed the scene.

 It’s no use hiding Ste, we all know it was you!